MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-assemble-items.md

  You typically use **Assemble to Stock** for items that you want to assemble ahead of sales, such as to prepare for a kit campaign, and keep in stock until they are ordered.
 These items are usually standard items such as packaged kits that you do not offer to customize to customer requests.

  You typically use **Assemble to Order** for items that you do not want to stock because you expect to customize them to customer requests or because you want to minimize the inventory carrying cost by supplying them just in time.
-For more information, see [How to: Sell Items Assembled to Order](../Sales/how-to-sell-items-assembled-to-order.md).
+For more information, see [How to: Sell Items Assembled to Order](../FullExperience/how-to-sell-items-assembled-to-order.md).

- For more information about how to set up an assembly item, see [Assemble to Order or Assemble to Stock](../DesignAndEngineering/assemble-to-order-or-assemble-to-stock.md).
+ For more information about how to set up an assembly item, see [Assemble to Order or Assemble to Stock](../FullExperience/assemble-to-order-or-assemble-to-stock.md).

 > [!NOTE]
 >  These setup options are default settings that manage how sales and assembly order lines are initially processed.
 You can depart from these defaults and supply the assembly item in the most optimal way when processing a sale.
-For more information, see [How to: Sell Inventory Items in Assemble-to-Order Flows](../Sales/how-to-sell-inventory-items-in-assemble-to-order-flows.md) and [How to: Sell Assemble-to-Order Items and Inventory Items Together](../Sales/how-to-sell-assemble-to-order-items-and-inventory-items-together.md).
+For more information, see [How to: Sell Inventory Items in Assemble-to-Order Flows](../FullExperience/how-to-sell-assemble-to-order-items-and-inventory-items-together.md).

  In this procedure, you create and process an assembly order for items that are assembled to stock, which means without a linked sales order.
 The steps include initiating the assembly order, handling potential component availability issues, and partially posting assembly item output.